angel-afonso/namelesslang/README.md

 Nameless-lang is heavily inspired by rust (and is also written in rust)

-I wrote this language as a practice for reading `Writing an interpreter in go` and `Writing a compiler in go` and extending the implementation explained in the books adding more features
+I wrote this language as a practice for reading `Writing an interpreter in go` and `Writing a compiler in go`.
+Extending the implementation explained in the books and adding more features

 ## Why the name "nameless"?